How to expand PS5 storage

 For a 1TB portable SSD, expect to find solid options in the $150 to $250 range.

-What are the best external SSD hard drives for PS5?
+What are the best external SSDs for PS5?

 When we look specifically at getting a portable SSD hard drive for the PS5 we want to focus in on read and write speeds.
 This will define how long a game takes to load and how well it runs, as well as how long it takes to store that content to begin with.
 As it's just storing your games and staying inside, you don't have to worry about security features and waterproofing too much.
 However, games are big, so size is important.
 Plus, as it will likely be highly visible sitting in your lounge-room, you may want to it be discrete or eye-catching depending on your style.

-Here are some of the best external SSD drives for PS5 in 2021:
+Here are some of the best external SSDs for PS5 in 2021

 As its name suggests, this PS5 SSD is built specifically for gaming in the PS5 era.
 It uses USB 3.2 Gen 2 ports to allow for 2GB/s read speeds.
 There's a variety of sizes with 500GB, 1TB, 2TB and 4TB models, but it does get pricey at the top end.
-It small and robust, with a nice military look that disappears into the shadows under your TV.
+It's small and robust, with a nice military look that disappears into the shadows under your TV.
 Give it some space though as it can run a little hot.
-(Buy from Amazon.)
+Buy from Amazon.

 If you're looking for something a bit flashier, the Samsung T7 Portable SSD comes in a couple of colour options.
 Known for their reliability and for their small footprint, the Samsung drives are the most popular in the market.
 You can expect read and write speeds of 1GB/s.
-It comes in three sizes; 500GB, 1TB and 2TB.
-(Buy from Amazon.)
+It comes in 3 sizes: 500GB, 1TB and 2TB.
+Buy from Amazon.

 For something a bit more portable, consider the SanDisk Extreme Portable.
-As well as being robustly built with two-metre shock protection and waterproof, it even has a hole in its design so you can clip it onto bags or key-rings.
-It matches the speeds of the Samsung T7 with 1GB/s read and write transfer rates.
-Comes in a small 250GB size as well as 500GB, 1TB and 2TB.
-(Buy from Amazon.)
+As well as being robustly built with 2-metre shock protection and waterproof, it even has a hole in its design so you can clip it onto bags or key-rings.
+It matches the speeds of the Samsung T7 with 1GB/s read and write transfer rates and comes in a small 250GB size as well as 500GB, 1TB and 2TB.
+Buy from Amazon.